pvizeli/openHab-AudioDetection/README.md

 # openHab-AudioDetection
 Audio voice/noice detection from IP camera feed.
 If a audio/voice detect it can also stream to a icecast server for streaming with SONOS.

 It take very small CPU performance.
 On Raspberry Pi2 B run the scan with 1.6% CPU usage.
 If it detect a noise/voice in the stream they can encode it as mp3 and stream it to icecast.
-This is optional but very usefully for some situation.
+This is optional but very usefully for some situation.The encoding process use 5-6% of cpu usage.

 I wrote this program for use openHab with a IP-Cam (D-Link 2332L) as baby monitor.

+## Audio filtering
+Default it is optimize for human voice sound.
+It use a highpass filter with 300Hz and a lowpass filter from 2500Hz.
+This filter all frequenze with none human voice.

+## Audio silence detection

 # Commandline